By Myanmar specialist Alex

 Markets in Mandalay

-Mandalay is the unsung hero of Burma, a city you can really get under the skin of, yet it’s been playing second fiddle to Yangon since the days of British colonialism.
+Mandalay is the unsung hero of Myanmar, a city you can really get under the skin of, yet it’s been playing second fiddle to Yangon since the days of British colonialism.
 I, for one, find it equally captivating.
 I think it gets overlooked because it doesn’t have a colonial district, but its setting on the banks of the lackadaisical Ayeyarwady River is sublime.

 Past worshippers have studded the surrounding Sagaing Hills with hundreds of temples topped with golden stupas, which glint down at you from their perches.